urbanjost/M_intrinsics/docs/intrinsics.md

    string(10:10)=char(11)
    write(*,*)'isprint?',verify(string,prnt) == 0

-   ! verify(3f) is often used in a logical expression string=" This is NOT all UPPERCASE " write(*,*)'all uppercase/spaces?',verify(string, blank//upp) == 0
+   print *,'VERIFY(3) is very powerful using expressions as masks' ! verify(3f) is often used in a logical expression string=" This is NOT all UPPERCASE " write(*,*)'all uppercase/spaces?',verify(string, blank//upp) == 0